etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/nativescript.md

 Lately this process has not been as effective (builds have slowed down even on alternative networks).
 If you have the means to do so, we recommend working on a non-Eaton computer on a non-Eaton network. **If you have any suggestions for improving this process, please let us know.**

 ### Cloud builds
-Sidekick allows you to get around network issues and also hardware requirements by offering the ability to perform builds for you in the cloud.
+Sidekick allows you to get around network issues and hardware requirements by offering the ability to perform builds for you in the cloud.
 With a free account, you'll be allowed up to 100 free cloud builds per month (each incremental change will count as a build, so use them wisely).
 This will allow you to download an .apk or .ipa binary file that you can then install on your device for testing (Android will let you install directly, but iOS requires you to go through another tool, such as HockeyApp or TestFlight to get the app on a device - see below).
 This process can be time consuming on the Eaton network, as downloads are throttled, but if you are in a pinch, it can be useful to get around limitations.

 ## Component recommendations
 Nativescript comes with a diverse library of components out of the box.
 We also recommend you look at some of the following components if you need to supplement: